Nelsonthe/Amazon_Sales_Performance_Analysis/README.md

 ![Top 10 Products by Revenue](https://github.com/user-attachments/assets/71167740-94d4-47c4-a22f-d63aea852557)

 **Insights:**
-- This shows that the LED Desk Lamp was the highest revenue-generating product at approximately $1.74M.
+- This shows that the LED Desk Lamp was the highest revenue generating product at approximately $1.74M.
 - The Top 10 includes products from different categories, suggesting that high revenue is not concentrated around one type of product.

 ### Top 10 Products Contributing to Revenue Loss